 What You’ll Find Here

-This is the through-line of the archive.
-I explore what AI is good at, where it misleads, and what that means for developers, creators, and anyone trying to stay thoughtful in a fast-moving field.
-Ethics, productivity, coding assistants, and the culture around automation all show up here.
+Topics still roam.
+AI is the through-line, what it is good at, where it misleads, and what that means for developers and anyone trying to stay thoughtful.
+Software craft, self-hosting, productivity, and the occasional personal cautionary tale show up too.

 Why I Write